Contact us

 Beyond mobility, the programme reflects Malta’s positioning as a safe, stable jurisdiction with a strong healthcare system and an expanding ecosystem of ancillary services tailored to remote professionals.

 The Global Residence Programme applies to third‑country nationals, while The Residence Programme applies to EU, EEA and Swiss nationals.
 The Malta Retirement Programme is open to all nationalities.
-Despite this distinction in personal scope, both programmes operate on substantially similar principles and confer a comparable legal status.
+Despite this distinction in personal scope, both programmes operate on substantially similar principles and confer a comparable legal and fiscal status.

-Under both regimes, beneficiaries are presumed to be tax resident in Malta and benefit from a flat rate of 15% tax on foreign‑source income remitted to Malta, subject to a minimum annual tax payment of €15,000under GRP and GRP, or €7,500 under the MRP.
+Under both regimes, beneficiaries are presumed to be tax resident in Malta and benefit from a flat rate of 15% tax on foreign‑source income remitted to Malta, subject to a minimum annual tax payment of €15,000 under GRP and GRP, or €7,500 under the MRP.
 Maltese‑source income and certain capital gains may be taxed separately in accordance with domestic tax rules.
 Importantly, income not remitted to Malta is generally not subject to Maltese tax.

 Successful applicants can then apply for a Maltese residence card, enabling lawful residence in Malta and visa‑free travel within the Schengen Area for up to 90 days in any 180‑day period.
 However, these programmes do not grant access to the Maltese labour market and are not designed as long‑term immigration or integration routes, but their primary objective is the tax status.